Red Wolf (bull): Career summary

 Red Wolf bucked in the PRCA and the Bud Light Cup Series (BLC), the elite circuit of the PBR.
-Red Wolf had an extremely long career compared to other high level bucking bulls.
+He had an extremely long career compared to other high level bucking bulls.
 He qualified for six consecutive PBR World Finals.
 His BLC career buckoff percentage was 58.97.
 In 39 outs, he gave up 16 qualified rides, including seven round wins.
 His average bull score at the end was 45.54 points.
 As of the end of 2013, Red Wolf was among the top 20 bulls in PBR history for average bull score and average ride score.
 Since 90 point rides are also tracked in the "90-point club," Red Wolf was in tenth place for the number of 90+ rides produced at the time.
 His last out was made at the 2000 PBR World Finals.

-In 1996 Red Wolf was voted the Bull of the Year at the NFR, the highest honor of the PRCA for an active bull.
-Unlike most other Brand of Honor bulls, he never achieved the PBR World Champion Bull title.
-In April 2016, Cody Lambert compared Red Wolf to current active PBR bull Stanley Fatmax.
+In 1996, Red Wolf was voted the Bucking Bull of the Year at the NFR, the highest honor of the PRCA for an active bull.
+Unlike many other Brand of Honor bulls, he never achieved the PBR World Champion Bull title.
+In April 2016, Cody Lambert compared Red Wolf to then-active PBR bull Stanley Fatmax.
 "He really doesn’t have the talent to win it.
 He has as much heart as any bull that’s ever bucked.
 He’s been around a long time, and he’s going to end up like Red Wolf, who was so great for so long, but never quite great enough to be the PBR World Champ."
 Fatmax has more than 100 outs at all levels and has been a bull who has bucked at a high level for a long time.